 And that's exactly what these mayors and sanctuarist governors are doing.

-Well, the one of the big challenges, we don't have good statistics at the federal at the local level where most law enforcement occurs.
+Well, one of the big challenges we don't have good statistics at the federal, at the local level, where most of law enforcement occurs.

 The one place where we do have good statistics, the analysis is very troubling, and that is at the federal level.

-Looks like about twenty one percent of non immigration related crimes are committed by people who are not U.S. citizens, and non citizens are only about eight percent of the population.
+It looks like about 21% of non-immigration-related crimes are committed by people who are not U.S. citizens, and non-citizens are only about 8% of the population.

-So that's about two and a half times their share of the total.
+So that's about 2.5 times their share of the total.

 So that would look to be several times out of proportion to their share of the population when we look at the one place where we have good statistics, which is the federal government.